Intro

 displays a list of our favorite cryptocurrencies for easier navigation to those that interest us most.
 SettingsScreen

 is a screen with a single setting: a theme switch component.
+In this part of the article, we’ll focus on the usage of React Native Paper in each screen.

 HomeScreen

-This is a function component that returns a list of cryptocurrencies available on the CoinGecko API.
+is a function component that returns a list of cryptocurrencies available on the CoinGecko API.
 It receives a theme

 prop, which is available through the withTheme

-wrapper from react-native-paper.
+wrapper from React Native Paper.
 This allows us to make use of the theme set inside the PaperProvider

 import React from 'react' import { View, FlatList } from 'react-native' import { get } from 'lodash'; import { withTheme, Title, Caption, Divider, Avatar, Surface, Button, DarkTheme, DefaultTheme, } from 'react-native-paper' function HomeScreen({ theme }) { // There's more code inside this component which will be explained later. return ( <View style={[styles.container, { backgroundColor: theme.colors.surface }]}> <Portal> <Modal visible={isModalVisible} contentContainerStyle={styles.modalContent} dissmisable onDismiss={() => setModalVisibility(false)} > {renderModalContent()} </Modal> </Portal> <FlatList style={styles.flatListContainer} data={coins} extraData={coins} ItemSeparatorComponent={renderItemSeparator} ListFooterComponent={renderFooter} renderItem={renderItem} initialNumToRender={20} keyExtractor={keyExtractor} onEndReached={fetchMoreCoins} onEndReachedThreshold={0.2} contentContainerStyle={styles.contentContainer} /> </View> ) }